joao-conde/competitive-programming/README.md

 The repository contains:

 1. A folder with solutions for each online judge
-2. Books about competitive programming (freely distributed by the authors)
+2. Books about competitive programming (freely distributed by the authors) found in 'docs'
-3. A template cpp file for competitive programming solutions
+3. A template cpp file for competitive programming solutions found in 'docs'